Saturday, November 16, 2024

 Curiosity makes learning fun!
 Food tastes so much better if you are hungry!

-In human history, if our forefathers had not been curious, I doubt whether we would have achieved so much.
+If our forefathers had not been curious, I doubt we would have achieved so much in human history.

 I hope I have said enough to provoke responses from the Blog's readers.
 Let us have a healthy discussion.
 I don’t believe that “curiosity killed the cat”!